Depression

 - A trigger such as divorce, illness, loss of a job, or death of a loved one

-- Postpartum depression, history of trauma, or PTSD (Post traumatic stress disorder)
+- Postpartum depression, history of trauma, or post traumatic stress

-- Existing mental health conditions, like a personality disorder, bipolar affective disorder, psychosis or a family history of depression
+- Existing mental health conditions or a family history of depression

 - Loneliness, low self-esteem, and a background of mental or emotional stress

-- Hidden influences, like a hormonal imbalance, individual biochemistry, medication, and nutritional deficiencies
+- Hidden influences, like a hormonal or nutritional imbalance, medication, or biochemistry

 - Spiritual emergency: a sense of crisis from a period of intense spiritual growth or deep loss of purpose